cerico/elista/README.md

 copy `elista.env.example` into your applications config folder, edit values to fit your setup and rename to `elista.env`

-run `./bin/build-elista.sh` in your applications to create the elista script
+run `./bin/build-elista.sh` in your application to create the elista script

 run `./bin/elista.sh` to deploy